 Mipro provided a unified traffic control environment with advanced automatic functions to modernise Western Finland’s remote control.
 The project (TAKO) covers the existing and new track sections in the area covering about a quarter of the Finnish railway network - that is about 1400 track kilometres (875 miles).
-The operating area under the new system includes over 10 000 elements to be controlled and monitored; for example 1900 signals and 1250 points.
+The operating area under the new system includes over 10 000 elements to be controlled and monitored.

 Mipro's traffic management system (TMS) integrates seamlessly to the various interlocking systems, of which there are a large number in the control area, originating from six different suppliers.
 The system connects through numerous interfaces with the Finnish Transport Agency’s various traffic management systems as well; for example, Mipro implemented an extensive integration to the national traffic management system LIIKE covering the entire country.The system is located in the traffic control centre built in Tampere Viinikka.